 Friday, December 14, 2007 – Noon last nourishment

 Mama sat on the toilet twice in the morning but couldn’t go either time.
 Her jerking is worse and she’s was in terrible pain when she woke up at 8 and I gave her morphine then.
 She jerked her hand when she tried to hold her coffee so I tried to help her drink some by me holding it to her mouth but she couldn’t swallow any.
 She had no breakfast because Elaine (hospice) came shortly after that and mama was in so much pain that it took a long, long time for her bath and all.
 We gave her another dose of morphine at 9 am. and when that started working Elaine was able to finish mama’s bath.
 Mama drank about half an Ensure in the middle of the day.
 Her hospice nurse Kate came around lunch time and said all mama’s vital signs were good, her breathing was fine, blood pressure and pulse were fine.
 As mama had not had not gone to the bathroom since Sunday, December 9 when she had diarrhea we thought her painful reactions may be due to being constipated.
 Kate gave her an enema, and before leaving she inserted the catheter into mama at my request because it is so hard to get mama to the bathroom.
 Kate could see how mama is so out of it and in pain and said she thinks we called in Hospice just in time.
 Two hours after Kate left mama had not had a bowel movement so I called Hospice and they said to use a glycerin suppository to try to help it along.
 Roy went to Scott’s Pharmacy and got some for me.
 I used that and still nothing happened, so Hospice said to give her some Milk of Magnesia to try to help it from the other end.
 She was in terrible pain, crying but not saying actual words and her voice does not sound like her at all.
 Her body is so rigid and jerking.
 It is absolutely horrible watching this sudden change in mama and I have been crying all afternoon at the realization that my mother is now actually dying.
 I don’t let her see me like this because I want so much for her to be peaceful and not worried.
 She cannot swallow anything and can not eat anything.
 I gave her morphine at 1:10 and 2:40.
 I spoke to Kate in the late afternoon and she said Dr. Williams said it’s okay to give mama 2 xanax 3 times a day to help with her agitation.
 I asked her if mama’s inability to eat and all these changes mean the end is near.
 We previously made the decision to not have a feeding tube inserted if she stopped eating so I told her that if stopping feeding her would help mama be able to die without lingering in pain we wanted to do that.
 She said they would support us in that decision.
 Still none of the fluid from the enema has come out.
 Her catheter bag does have urine in it, though not much and it is dark reddish brown.
-I emailed Chad and Amy and talked to Chad during the day on the phone about Grannie’s condition.
-I need Chad to come be with us for me and he needs to be here for Grannie.
-He and Amy came to see her in the evening and Chad read scripture to her which was such an amazing spiritually uplifting thing for me and I know for mama.
+I emailed our son during the day on the phone about Grannie’s condition.
+I need him to come be with us for me and he needs to be here for Grannie.
+He and his wife came to see her in the evening and hw read scripture to her which was such an amazing spiritually uplifting thing for me and I know for mama.
 They stayed and watched a movie with us and went back home.
 I gave mama 2 xanax, 2 Seroquel at bedtime and she had a terrible time swallowing them.

 Saturday, December 15, 2007